Vesunna Gallo-Roman Museum

 The Vesunna Gallo-Roman Museum is a museum of Gallo-Roman art and archaeology in the town of Périgueux, located in the French department of the Dordogne.
-The Gallo-Roman ruins covered by a glass museum was constructed to protect a historical monument of France.
+The Gallo-Roman ruins are covered by a glass display that was constructed to protect a historical monument of France.

 History

 The excavations of the domus of Bouquets

 In 1959, a few metres from the Tower of Vesunna, the remains of a domus (wealthy urban town house) were discovered.
 During a project for the construction of rental housing on the site of municipal nurseries, archaeologists carried out surveys which brought to light Gallo-Roman walls adorned with painted plaster, preserved to a height of one meter high.
 What followed was a series of excavations: